Retail Opportunity Investments (NASDAQ:ROIC) Issues FY 2024 Earnings Guidance

-Retail Opportunity Investments (NASDAQ:ROIC – Get Free Report) updated its FY 2024 earnings guidance on Tuesday.
-The company provided EPS guidance of 1.030-1.090 for the period, compared to the consensus EPS estimate of 1.050.
+Retail Opportunity Investments (NASDAQ:ROIC – Get Free Report) issued an update on its FY 2024 earnings guidance on Tuesday morning.
+The company provided earnings per share (EPS) guidance of 1.030-1.090 for the period, compared to the consensus estimate of 1.050.
 The company issued revenue guidance of -.
 Retail Opportunity Investments also updated its FY24 guidance to $1.03-$1.09 EPS.

-Retail Opportunity Investments (NASDAQ:ROIC – Get Free Report) last released its quarterly earnings results on Thursday, February 15th.
-The real estate investment trust reported $0.06 EPS for the quarter, missing analysts’ consensus estimates of $0.27 by ($0.21).
+Retail Opportunity Investments (NASDAQ:ROIC – Get Free Report) last issued its earnings results on Thursday, February 15th.
+The real estate investment trust reported $0.06 earnings per share for the quarter, missing analysts’ consensus estimates of $0.27 by ($0.21).
 The business had revenue of $84.60 million for the quarter, compared to the consensus estimate of $81.09 million.
-Retail Opportunity Investments had a net margin of 10.54% and a return on equity of 2.53%.
-The company’s revenue for the quarter was up 5.5% on a year-over-year basis.
-During the same period in the previous year, the company earned $0.27 EPS.
-On average, equities research analysts anticipate that Retail Opportunity Investments will post 1.04 earnings per share for the current year.
+Retail Opportunity Investments had a return on equity of 2.75% and a net margin of 11.21%.
+The company’s quarterly revenue was up 5.5% on a year-over-year basis.
+During the same quarter in the previous year, the business posted $0.27 earnings per share.
+As a group, analysts predict that Retail Opportunity Investments will post 1.04 earnings per share for the current fiscal year.

 Retail Opportunity Investments Company Profile